 Finally, there are behavior elements of dysphoria.
 These include:

-Dysphoria has been called a milder form of depression, a type of mixed mood, or a mood on the bipolar spectrum that is different from either mania or depression.
+Dysphoria has been called a milder form of depression, a mixed mood, or a mood on the bipolar spectrum different from mania or depression.
 The bottom line is that if you feel generally unhappy and irritable, you may benefit from seeking counseling to discover ways to relieve your dysphoric mood.

 Is Dysphoria A Diagnosis?